caspg/remote_stack/README.md

   * fetch job links -> reverse them -> loop instead of map -> scrap and save one by one
   * if job fails, after fix we can just restart it and continue saving newer jobs

+[] scrap info about companies
+[] add about page - info about the project and maybe about me?
+[] add "Post a job" page - for now with just email info [] add contact page
+[] update footer with site map and contact info
+[] create Twitter and Facebook and LinkedIn?

 FUTURE: